SamueleD98/assignment_1/README.md

 Here how the state machine evolves over time:
 ![temporal_diagram](images/temporal_diagram.png)
 Normally the robot should keep moving from location to location.
 When a *battery low* signal is received, the **Monitoring** state is preempted and the execution goes to the **Recharging** state.
 From there, either the robot goes in the recharging room a wait for itself to be fully recharged or, could happen, a new signal comes (*battery high*) before it could even reach the room.
 In that case it's the **Recharging** state to be preempted for the Monitoring one: there's no point in going to recharge it the robot has still power.
-Why the battery should result full after a *battery low* signal comes is not part of the discusion (could be a battery level misreading,  poor/defective hardware,.. ).

 ### Software components